A few months ago, I started noticing something strange on my own website.

 FAQ

 Yes.
-Organic results can still get clicks, especially when the user needs more detail, examples, tools, reviews, or a full process.
+Organic results can still get clicks when the user wants more detail, examples, tools, reviews, templates, or a full process.

-This can happen when your page appears for more searches, but users get enough information from the AI Overview and do not click.
+This can happen when Google shows your page for more searches, but users get enough information from the AI Overview and do not click through.